 The Company is committed to the development of policies to promote an inclusive culture and equal opportunities in employment for all its employees and ensuring that everyone has the opportunity to fulfil their full potential regardless of diversity characteristics.
 It continues to support employees under the Equality Act 2010 by making reasonable adjustments to their work environment and the nature of their work.
+The Company remains committed to continuing the employment of, and for arranging training for, employees who have become disabled while employed by the Company.
+Candidates are selected for interview, career development and promotion based upon their skills, qualifications, experience and potential.

-As part of the Quilter Group governance framework, the Company relies upon Group practices and process in order to support employees.
-Monitoring and oversight is described in full in the Quilter plc 2021 Annual Report and Accounts.
-In 2021, the Quilter Group continued to monitor colleagues' wellbeing and support them through the impacts of the global pandemic.
-Measures included reinforcing remote working capabilities and maintaining our offices in line with UK Government guidelines to enable modest numbers of staff, where appropriate, to operate in a socially-distanced manner during periods of national lockdown.
+As part of the Quilter Group governance framework, the Company relies upon Group practices and processes to support employees.
+Monitoring and oversight are described in full in the Quilter plc 2022 Annual Report.
+In 2022, the Group continued to monitor colleagues' wellbeing and to provide support.

-An explanation of how the Quilter plc Board has carried out these responsibilities has been set out in the Quilter plc 2021 Annual Report and Accounts, which do not form part of this report.
+An explanation of how the Quilter plc Board has carried out these responsibilities has been set out in the Quilter plc 2022 Annual Report, which do not form part of this report.